Ross-TheBoss/GoogleMinesweeperClone/README.md

 # Google Minesweeper Clone
-A clone of google minesweeper made using pyglet and glooey.
+A clone of google minesweeper made using pyglet.

+# Requirements
+- pyglet 2.0+